Himanshi Choudhry

 Himanshi Choudhry is a British actress.
 She is known for playing Sheetal Dhanrajgir in Tu Aashiqui and Sudha Dhawan in Inside Edge.

-Early life and Career
+Early life and career

-Choudhary was born in Manchester to Indian parents and grew up in New Delhi, India.
+Choudhry was born in Manchester to Indian parents and grew up in New Delhi, India.
 She made her film debut in the 2008 movie Antardwand, which won the National Film Award for Best Film on Other Social Issues.